 There’s a lot of tattoo creams and balms out in the world, and it can be hard to know which one to buy.
 Some creams and balms have similar ingredients and not all of them are helpful for your skin and your tattoo.

-In general, the difference between a tattoo balm and a tattoo cream is its consistency and thickness.
+In general, the difference between a tattoo balm and a tattoo cream is the consistency and thickness.

-A tattoo balm is normally free from water content and formulated with oil and beeswax as its base so it stays on your tattoo for longer, it seal the skin while letting it breathe.
-A balm is suitable for extremely all parts of your skin where you will get your tattoo but normally balms are not designed for your face because they are much denser, active and intensive.
+A tattoo balm is normally free from water content and formulated with oil and beeswax as its base, so it stays on your tattoo for longer and seals the skin while letting it breathe.
+A balm is suitable for all parts of your skin where you will get your tattoo, but normally balms are not designed for your face because they are much denser, active and intensive.

 A tattoo cream is lighter in consistency and contains a mixture of water and oil in its base.
 Most creams are formulated for the face with additional treatment ingredients added to achieve a desired skin outcome - a tattoo cream is no different.
-In general tattoo creams don’t adhere to the skin as well as balms, rub off on clothing more easily and do not offer the same level of protection or speedy recovery that you will find with tattoo balms.
+In general, tattoo creams don’t adhere to the skin as well as balms, they rub off on clothing more easily, and do not offer the same level of protection or speedy recovery that you will find with tattoo balms.

 Here’s why we think ManukaRx Tattoo Care Balm is the one to go with.